2018 MAAC Basketball Championships Quick Links

-PxP – Perry Laskaris, Color – Chris Williams
+PxP – Jason Binetti, Color – Rob Kennedy

 LAST TIME OUT

-With a win, the Peacocks will advance to the MAAC Quarterfinal round for a meeting with hOURglass Rival and top seeded Rider on Friday, March 2 at 7 p.m.
+With a win, the Peacocks will advance to the MAAC title game.
+The championship game is set for Monday, March 5 at 7 p.m. on ESPN.

 After finishing fourth in the country in scoring defense last season, John Dunne's squad is back among the nation's best in the category this year.
 The Peacocks are again at the forefront of the MAAC defensively, as Dunne's teams have been for the past four seasons, dating back to 2013-14.
-Saint Peter's currently leads the conference in scoring defense and field goal percentage defense.
+Again, Saint Peter's finished the regular season as the top team in conference in scoring defense and field goal percentage defense.

 AMONG THE MAAC LEADERS